NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 - **4c) Modify value sets as necessary** (OPTIONAL)
-    - Combine multiple value sets into a broader value set because of
+    - Combine multiple value sets into a broader value set because of:
       - Study context
       - Computational considerations (e.g., *Stata* has macro character limits), or
       - You quite simply change your mind